xno/Coursedrawer/README.md

 CourseDrawer
+CoursePlay Path Editor
 =================

-originally written by Pawpouk
-Recopilated by horoman
+Actual Version: 4.0.001

 Adapted to CP v 4.01 by PromGames

+originally by Pawpouk and horoman